vkayy/vkayy/README.md

 ## 🌟 interests and hobbies
 my hobbies are super variant, from art to microbiology, and from coding to swimming.

-but, here are some main interests of mine:
+here are some main interests of mine!

 - 📚 **non-fiction** (philosophy, psychology, computing)
 - 🎵 **music** (hip-hop, r&b)